k-hadley/balafon-transcription/new_Adafruit_LIS3DH_library/README.md

 BSD license, check license.txt for more information All text above must be included in any redistribution

-To install, use the Arduino Library Manager and search for "Adafruit LIS3DH" and install the library.
+To install, download this folder and move it to the "Arduino/libraries" folder on your computer.